 Goal H-1 To preserve and protect existing housing resources in the community.
 Policy H-1.1 The City will support on-going programs to educate property owners of City plans, codes, standards and other applicable information.
 Policy H-1.2 The City shall make a priority the enforcement of codes that relate to the protection of existing housing and neighborhoods.
 Policy H-1.3 The City shall continue to promote the repair, revitalization or rehabilitation of residential structures and neighborhoods.
 Policy H-1.4 The City shall encourage resident involvement in identifying and addressing the maintenance of housing in their neighborhood.

-To preserve and enhance existing moderate workforce and low moderate income Goal H-2 (LMI) housing.
+Goal H-2 To preserve (LMI) housin and enhance existing moderate workforce and low moderate income g.
 Policy H-2.1 The City shall emphasize the provision of housing that is priced to meet the needs of Newport's workforce.
 Policy H-2.2 The City shall track city housing, including permits for new construction and improvements, demolitions, sales, occupancy and other data.
 Policy H-2.3 The City shall monitor public and private actions to identify potential negative impacts on the supply of workforce and LMI housing.

-The City shall consider the impact of proposals for rehabilitated housing in regards to meeting the housing needs of workforce and LMI housing.

-The City shall work with neighboring towns, state and federal governmental agencies and other public and private organizations to take full advantage of funding opportunities and initiatives in support of workforce and LMI housing.
+Policy H-2.4 The City shall consider the impact of proposals for rehabilitated housing in regards to meeting the housing needs of workforce and LMI housing.
+Policy H-2.5 The City shall work with neighboring towns, state and federal governmental agencies and other public and private organizations to take full advantage of funding opportunities and initiatives in support of workforce and LMI housing.

-Goal H-3

-To reduce the percentage of seasonally vacant homes and increase neighborhood stability and vitality.

-Policy H-3.1 The City shall identify and implement actions to limit or reduce the percentage of affected by these homes.

-City homes that are vacant on a seasonal basis, focusing on neighborhoods most regulations.

-Policy H-3.2 The City shall identify and implement actions to enforce short term rental
+Goal H-3To reduce the percentage of seasonally vacant homes and increase neighborhood stability and vitality.Policy H-3.1The City shall identify and implement actions to limit or reduce the percentage of City homes that are vacant on a seasonal basis, focusing on neighborhoods most affected by these homes.Policy H-3.2The City shall identify and implement actions to enforce short term rental regulations.

-Goal H-4

-To expand housing to address Newport's senior population.

 Policy H-4.1 The City shall support market based efforts to accommodate the City's aging population, both in terms of new housing options and assistance to allow aging homeowners to remain in their homes.

-Policy H-4.2 The City shall improve and accommodate seniors and disabled individuals within structures that can be used for senior housing.
+Policy H-4.2 The City shall improve and accommodate seniors and disabled individuals within LMI housing assets.
+Policy H-4.3 The City shall evaluate innovative ideas to utilize secondary units and accessory structures that can be used for senior housing.